vexim/veximpy/README.md

 # Automated tests

-If you want to run tests, create an additional DB `veximtest_test`, as tests destroy all data, create there own data and truncate all tables in the end!
+If you want to run tests, create an additional DB `veximtest_test`!
+Tests destroy all data, create there own data and truncate all tables in the end!
 The test DB is configured in `instance/config.py`

-`pytest -v` will run all configureed tests.
+`pytest -v` will run all configured tests.

 See the `app/tests` directory and `app/lib/tests.py`.